hirefrank/pg-to-sqlite/README.md

-# PostgreSQL to SQLite3 Data Conversion
+# PostgreSQL to SQLite3 DB Conversion

 This Bash script allows you to migrate data from a PostgreSQL database into a SQLite3 database file.
 It creates a PostgreSQL dump file (if it doesn't already exist and a PostgreSQL connection string is provided), converts the dump file into SQLite3-compatible SQL statements, and imports the data into a new or recreated SQLite3 database file.